LionelDarras/PyVantagePro/docs/index.rst

 Gettime
 ~~~~~~~

-The "gettime" command gives, as its name suggests, the current datetime of
+The `gettime` command gives, as its name suggests, the current datetime of
-the station. (with the timezone offset)
+the station (with the timezone offset).

 Usage::